 When deciding on how large a monitor you should get, the main factor that you should consider is the pixel density.

-Again, this is largely subjective, but generally speaking, the perfect screen size for each of the aforementioned resolutions is as follows:
+Again, this is largely subjective, but generally speaking, the perfect screen size for each of the resolutions mentioned above is as follows:

 - 1080p – 21-24 inches